 The event will provide a transfer of experience and know-how in the field of operation and analysis of research reactors and will contribute in maintaining and increasing technical competence to ensure sustainable development of nuclear technology

 The workshop will consist of lectures addressed by INVAP´s staff experienced in research rector design, and a visit to the RA-6 Research Reactor located at CNEA’s Centro Atomico Bariloche.

-CNEA is the nuclear policy maker of Argentina boosting R&D and nuclear activities.
+CNEA is the institution in charge of R&D on nuclear activities.
 CNEA holds more than 60 years of experience in operation of Research Reactor and other nuclear facilities.

 INVAP has a long track record of success in the nuclear sector spanning the world, helping to provide and contribute with key nuclear data and improve awareness about the wide range of applications of nuclear technology.

 The Workshop will represent a unique opportunity to those attending the IAEA-CNEA, International Conference on Research Reactors (ICRR 2019), that will be held in Buenos Aires in the immediate previous week.

 The attached IAEA Note Verbale provides further details of request for financial assistance.